benetech/wp-youtube-lyte/readme.txt

 * Just tell me, I like the feedback!
 Use the [Contact-page on my blog](http://blog.futtta.be/contact/), [leave a comment in a post about wp-youtube-lyte](http://blog.futtta.be/tag/wp-youtube-lyte/) or [create a new topic on the wordpress.org forum](http://wordpress.org/tags/wp-youtube-lyte?forum_id=10#postform).

 == Changelog ==
+= 0.5.3 =
+* we now wait for the DOM to be fully loaded (except for MS IE, where we have to wait for window.load) before kicking in, which means wp-youtube-lyte now functions correctly in Opera
+* fixed a bug where lyte's javascript would overwrite the main div's class-name (causing css-issues in some themes)
+* there's [new test-data on my blog](http://blog.futtta.be/2010/08/30/the-state-of-wp-youtube-lyte/) that shows how fast wp-youtube-lyte really is.

 = 0.5.2 =
 * fixed a bug where WordPress' the_excerpt function showed wp-youtube-lyte javascript as text in excerpts
 * fixed problem where google tried to index e.g. options.php (which produced ugly php errors)